Umuzi-org/ACN-syllabus/content/sql/shop-project/_index.md

 15. Select all products with a price BETWEEN R100 and R600.

-16. Select all fields from "Customers" where country is "Germany" AND city is "Berlin".
+16. Select all fields from "Customers" where the country is "Germany" AND the city is "Berlin".

-17. Select all fields from "Customers" where city is "Cape Town" OR "Durban".
+17. Select all fields from "Customers" where the city is "Cape Town" OR "Durban".

 18. Select all records from Products where the Price is GREATER than R500.